SUSE/DeepSea/customize.md

 # salt 'admin.ceph' state.apply ceph.logrotate
 ```

 The second file is an orchestration file.
-Since this should run before all other provisioning steps, the stage to change is *prep* also known as Stage 0.
+Since this should run before all other provisioning steps, add this file to the Prep stage also known as Stage 0.
 Do the following:

 * Create /srv/salt/ceph/stage/prep/logrotate.sls.
 Enter the following: